Is Dating Hard For Men?

 Russian journalist, Grigory Tumanov, discusses how women understand the nature of things better, how men also need compliments, and how to start loving dating again.

 I cannot speak to anyone’s experience other than my own, so to understand where I am coming from I'll start with a disclaimer.
 Yes, this article is about stereotypes centered around men and dating.
 It is also written by a two-time married man who doesn't use dating apps.
-At age 33, I've worked in several newsrooms and have a good understanding on how to gather evidence and data points that either corroborate or disprove my hypotheses., So when I speak to the stereotypes of single men in the dating world I speak from my own perspective as a formerly single man with a history of working in journalism.
+Is dating harder for men?
+At age 33, I've worked in several newsrooms and have a good understanding on how to gather evidence and data points that either corroborate or disprove my hypotheses.
+So when I speak to the stereotypes of single men in the dating world I speak from my own perspective as a formerly single man with a history of working in journalism.

 Now, I am deliberately assuming a binary relationship model, i.e. dating between a heterosexual man and a heterosexual woman, so as to speak from my own experience.
 I got married for the second time the exact year that dating apps first hit the market.
 So while I personally have not used dating apps, when I talk to the men I know, it seems to me that digitization hasn't had that much of an impact on the dating environment we grew up in.
 There is this myth that men need sex more than women.
+It’s actually an awful dating stereotype about men.
+Men don’t only think about sex.
 I remember my teenage years when sex seemed unattainable or impossible to have.
 I felt like I had to bend over backwards to have the kind of experiences I wanted.
 Sex was portrayed as a prize at the end of an Indiana Jones temple, where you first had to traverse mountain ranges, then navigate winding corridors, solve a whole lot of puzzles, and then outrun the boulder while avoiding Nazi occultists who were after you.

 Why did we think of sex this way?
 Well, unfortunately, that's just how we were raised to think.